 During the spring and summer, maintain good soil moisture by only allowing the top third to dry out in between irrigations - reduce this further during the colder months for the replication of its dormancy period.
 Umbrella Trees situated in darker locations must be watered far less than those located in brighter ones for the prevention of root rot.
 Under-watering symptoms include stunted growth, dry spots appearing on the leaves and yellowing older leaves; these issues are either down to an over-crowded pot, too little light, or forgetfulness.
 Over-watering symptoms include yellowing lower leaves, brown mushy patches developing in the stems, and root rot.
 For the latter, take the plant out of its pot and investigate the health below the soil line.
 If there are visible signs of rot, click on this link to learn about the recommended steps to eradicate this problem.

 Low humidity won't affect an Umbrella Tree too much, as long as you occasionally mist the foliage whilst the radiators are operating.
 A gentle hose-down once a month will help with the hydration of leaves, but will also wash off any excess dust and pests.

-Supplement fortnightly during the growing period, and monthly for the rest of the year.
+Supplement every four waters during the growing period, reducing this to every six weeks in the autumn and winter.
 Never use a 'ready to pour' fertiliser into the soil without a pre-water beforehand as it'll quickly lead to root-burn.
-It's recommend to use a houseplant-labelled product as it'll provide a good blend of the thirteen essential nutrients for quality growth.
+It's recommended to use a 'Houseplant' labelled product as it'll provide a good blend of the thirteen essential nutrients for quality growth.